-Session hijacking is a type of Man-in-the-Middle attack that allows a malicious third party to gain full control of your online accounts.
+Session hijacking is another type of Man-in-the-Middle attack that allows a malicious third party to gain full control of your online accounts.
 It is much less of a risk than it used to be, thanks to the rise of HTTPS.

 The most valuable session cookies are those sent to users logging in to highly-secure websites, such as shopping or banking sites.

-On an unsecured network, attackers can also use specialized software called ‘session sniffers’ to identify and intercept your session token.
+On an unsecured network, attackers can use specialized software called ‘session sniffers’ to identify and intercept your session cookies.

-Software for sniffing is incredibly easy to access despite the fact that it is illegal to use it for eavesdropping and data snooping.
-Popular sniffing software from the past include Ethereal, FaceNiff, and Firesheep.
+Session sniffing software is incredibly easy to access, even though it is illegal to use it for eavesdropping and data snooping.